How does the Squirrel Nuts Rating System work?

 Three is all about taste!
 Presentation is also important but I won’t ding someone TOO much if the food is amazing.
 Did I have to add salt?
 Was the flavor what was expected from the description?
 Was it cooked properly and was it the correct temperature?
 All of those things are important to me.

-Fourth is all about the drinks.
+Four is all about the drinks.
 Alcoholic and Non-Alcoholic.
 If it was a special drink, how were the flavors?
 Would I order it again?
 Was the iced tea iced?
 That’s not even a joke.
 Someone asked me recently if I wanted ice in my iced tea.
-Is that common?
+Is this common?
+Hahahaha

 And lastly, price.
 Was the food, service, and atmosphere in line with how much I spent?
 Did I get gauged on the cocktails? ( Ok, that happens most places).
 Did I have to pay an extra $2.00 for a side of sauce or a jalapeno?
 Were the portions fair considering the type of establishment?